thisisbliss/auto_backup_drupal_config/README.md

 - Each backup folder is date+time labelled
 - Deletes old backups from over 30 days ago
 - Displays instructions how to download to your local development environment (e.g. DDEV)
-- Optionally sends a download instructions to a google chat space, when changes found
+- Optionally sends instructions to a google chat space, when changes found
-- Follow instructions to download to development folder '.drupal_config_from_platform' and your development's config/sync folder
+- Chat message includes instructions to download to a development folder named '.drupal_config_from_platform' and your development's config/sync folder

-## Manually Backup Drupal Config
+## How to Manually Backup Drupal Config
 Run from any platform environment
 ```
 platform ssh